 A 20-year-old man has "300 kidney stones" hidden in his body!
 Doctors reveal the reason behind: Drinking "1 drink" as water is extremely harmful

-A 20-year-old man shakes his hand and drinks it like water every day and a checkup reveals “more than 300” kidney stones
+A 20-year-old drinks a hand-shaken drink as water every day.
+A checkup revealed “more than 300” kidney stones

-I don’t like to drink water at ordinary times, and even drink from the hand shaker as water.
+I don’t like to drink water at ordinary times, and even drinking “hand-shaken drink” as water.
 Be careful about the development of “huge stones” in the kidneys at such a young age!
 Dr. Lin Caiyang, the attending physician of the Department of Urology at Chi Mei Hospital, said that a 20-year-old young patient was admitted recently.
-Not only does he not like to drink boiled water, but he even drinks it with his hand as a supplement of water.
+Not only does he not like to drink boiled water, but he even use hand-shaken drink as a supplement of water.
 He recently went to the hospital emergency room for treatment due to fever and right waist pain for a day.

 The emergency physician discovered through ultrasound examination that the patient’s right kidney was severely edematous and had kidney stones.
 The blood test report also found that the white blood cells were too high.
 A computerized tomography was immediately arranged.
 The results showed that the right renal pelvis was filled with 0.5cm to 2cm in size.
 Waiting for stones.
 Since the patient had a fever, antibiotic injections were given first, and a percutaneous nephrostomy tube was placed to relieve renal edema and urinary tract infection.